jongacnik/routebeer/README.md

 		routes : {
 			home : {
 				pattern : '/',
-				load    : home.load // let's assume this inits the slideshow and binds events unload  : home.unload // let's assume this unbinds all homepage events },
+				load    : home.load, // this inits the slideshow and binds events unload  : home.unload // this unbinds all homepage events },
 			contact : {
 				pattern : '/contact',
-				load    : contact.load // let's assume this inits our contact form unload  : contact.unload // let's assume this deconstructs our contact form }
+				load    : contact.load, // this inits our contact form
+				unload  : contact.unload // this deconstructs our contact form
+			}
 		},
 		event : 'pjax:success'